NickleDave/visual-search-nets/README.md

 ## usage
-Installing this package (by running `pip install .` in the source directory) makes it possible to run the experiments from the command line with the `searchnets` command, like so:
+Installing this package (by running `pip install .` in the source directory) makes it possible to run experiments from the command line with the `searchnets` command, like so:
 ```console
 tu@computi:~$ searchnets train config.ini
 ```